python/peps/pep-0481.txt

 Github is currently the most popular hosted repository hosting according to Alexa, where it currently has a global rank of 121.
-Much like for Git itself, by choosing the most popular tool we gain benefits in increasing the likelhood that a new contributor will have already experienced the toolchain, the quality and availablity of the help, more and better tooling being built around it, and the knowledge transfer to other projects.
+Much like for Git itself, by choosing the most popular tool we gain benefits in increasing the likelihood that a new contributor will have already experienced the toolchain, the quality and availablity of the help, more and better tooling being built around it, and the knowledge transfer to other projects.
 A look again at the top 100 projects